|Style||Fully Escorted & Guided

 Later visit nearby Hagia Sophia, also known as Ayasofya, built by the emperor Justinian I between 537 and 543 AD.
 The Hagia Sophia is famous for its massive dome and Byzantine architecture, which inspired much of the Blue Mosque.
 Built as an Orthodox basilica, and later became a mosque and finally a museum in 1935.
 The balance of the day is at leisure to explore this fascinating city, or take one of our optional tours.
 Breakfast provided.

-Optional Excursion (Excursion must be purchased locally): Topkapi Palace and the Grand Bazaar, $50.
+Optional Excursion: Topkapi Palace and the Grand Bazaar, $50 (purchased locally).
 This afternoon, enjoy an optional excursion to Topkapi Palace and the Grand Bazaar.
 The Topkapi Palace was residence of the Ottoman Sultans for more than 400 years.
 The palace became a museum of the imperial era in 1924.
 The palace complex has hundreds of rooms and chambers, with the most important being accessible to the public today.
 The palace houses a large collection of porcelain, robes and armor, as well as Ottoman miniatures and jewelry.
 Next visit the Grand Bazaar, one of the largest and oldest covered markets in the world.
 The bazaar was opened in 1461 and today there are over 1200 stores, many of which are grouped by the type of goods, with special areas for leather coats, gold jewelry, and other wares.
-This optional excursion must be purchased locally.

 Day 8: Istanbul/USA.
 Today you'll be escorted to the airport as you bid farewell to Istanbul and Turkey, and board your return flight to the USA.
 Breakfast provided.